RobotLocomotion/drake/drake/doc/index.rst

 libraries moving into C++.
 The examples will move and the existing APIs will change.
 During this time, we recommend that users either engage deeply (contributing examples/tests which provide coverage of your use cases) or wait for a few months until the APIs have stabilized.
+For a stable release, consider checking out `this SHA <https://github.com/RobotLocomotion/drake/tree/last_sha_with_windows_support>`_.

 This change is fantastically exciting -- Drake is becoming a mature and powerful tool.
 Thank you for your patience.